 4. Over the next 7 days Ralph works until he has 1 hour left.
 He did not go over 70 hours and does not have to reset.

 5. At midnight on Day 8 (Sept.
 21), Ralph gains 7.7 hours.
 The same amount of hours he worked on Day 1.

 6. At midnight on Day 9 (Sept.
 22), Ralph gains the hours he worked on Day 2.
 The cycle continues.

 Ralph is able to continue driving instead of having to do a reset because he never goes over 70 hours.

 Many ELDs available on the market today can help drivers keep track of how many hours they have used in their cycles.
 One of the problems with ELDs is the time management that is required when logging time.
-Some apps give drivers a recap table so that they can anticipate how much work they can do on upcoming days and still remain compliant with FMCSA regulations.
+Some apps give drivers a recap calculator so that they can anticipate how much work they can do on upcoming days and still remain compliant with FMCSA regulations.
 This makes managing time much easier.

 If drivers have a short day, they can safely assume they can drive longer the next day and vice versa.
 It's toward the last two days a driver should consider paying closer attention to where they are in their cycle.

 It's important to note truck drivers are still only allowed to drive 11 hours per day and must take a 30-minute break after driving 8 consecutive hours.

 Personal conveyance, off-duty and sleeper berth time does not count against the drivers available cycle hours.